Twin Domain Structure in Magnetically Doped Topological Insulators: Formalism

-The crystal structure was based on the experimental lattice parameters (Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ unit cell $a$~=~4.138~{\AA} and $c$~=~28.64~{\AA}~\cite{r10_Zhang_2010}), which were used to build the multilayer structures.
-The vdW gap in between QLs was included in ASA by placing empty spheres (ES).
-In a similar sense the vacuum above the multilayer was included as it was formed from the fcc-like stacked empty sphere layers keeping the three-fold symmetry of Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ layers.
-Because leads should fit to the simulated structure scandium was selected.
-Its hcp crystal structure suits to fcc like stacking within QLs and it possesses not too much distinct lattice parameters~\cite{r56_Spedding_scandium}.
-The multilayer consists on intermediate Sc layers of the borders, then ten or twenty QLs and ten layers of ESs, which is a sufficient number to simulate the vacuum and to obtain surface gapless states.
-The vdW gap involving in QLs was kept in the interface between Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ and the bottom (bulk) lead, including the intermediate layers.
-Native defects (Bi$^{\mathrm{Se}}$) same as magnetic Mn$^{\mathrm{Bi}}$ doping were treated.
-In general, mentioned defect occupied the appropriate sites with the same probability, unless otherwise stated.
-The influence of the defects on the crystal structure was reflected by local lattice relaxation similar to previous bulk calculation of Bi$_{\mathrm{2}}$Te$_{\mathrm{3}}$ and Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$~\cite{r16_Carva_BiTe}.
-The relaxation corresponding to the presence of surfaces is not included in our calculations.
+{Finally, one is able to construct a layer structure, which consists of intermediate Sc layers at borders, coupled to semiinfinite leads, and several \BiSe{} QLs enclosed by the vacuum spacer.
+In our calculation we employed ten or twenty QLs wide \BiSe{} structures and the vacuum spacers about ten ES layers width.
+These dimensions are sufficient to simulate the vacuum and to obtain surface gapless states.} Native defects (Bi$^{\mathrm{Se}}$) as well as magnetic either Mn$^{\mathrm{Bi}}$ or Fe$^{\mathrm{Bi}}$ doping are included.
+In general, we assumed homogeneous disorder, where mentioned defects occupy the appropriate sites with the same probability, unless otherwise stated.
+This assumption is supported by synchrotron experiments which show that Mn is not metallic in \BiSe{} and thus does not segregate there~\cite{r16_Valiska_BiSeHeterostructures}.
+The influence of the defects on the crystal structure is reflected by local lattice relaxation similar to previous bulk calculation of Bi$_{\mathrm{2}}$Te$_{\mathrm{3}}$ and \BiSe{}~\cite{r16_Carva_BiTe,r20_Carva_BiSe}.
+However, the relaxation corresponding to the presence of surfaces is not included there.
 In our calculation we simulate TPs in the vdW gaps with respect to the required 2D periodicity in the layer.
-Hence no structure boundaries within a layer, which are related to the presence of TP~\cite{r12_Medlin_TPaStep}, were involved.
+Hence no structure boundaries within a layer, which are related to the presence of TP~\cite{r12_Medlin_TPaStep}, are involved.

+The selected approach unfortunately introduces numerical artifacts within the employed TB-LMTO-ASA framework, which renders calculations of absolute formation energy of an extra stacking fault not reliable.
+Therefore, we deal only with relative formation energy considering the same number and similar type of stacking faults, while we focus on various composition and TPs distribution.
+Furthermore, the systematic error depends on the distance of the twin plane from the surface as discussed in the Appendix~\ref{Sec.:Append}.
+The dependence obtained there is thus subtracted from data presented in Results where applicable. {Since we deal with various positions of TPs within the multilayer sample we describe their location by sub- and superscript denoting adjacent QLs for clarity.
+The notation $\mathcal{T}^{x}_{x+1}$ is used for simplicity, where QLs are enumerated from the top interface.}